About Us

 Although life in the countryside seems to have remained unchanged for centuries, Mongolians are well-educated.
 Their literacy rate is up to 98% — more than in most occidental countries.

-Women light and care for the fire; they remain silent while doing it.
+Women light and care for the fire, they are allowed to say whatever they want without being interrupted while doing so.

 Things are always given to someone with the right hand, with the left hand supporting the right arm or with both hands.